cosmos72/stmx/README.md

 Input/Output during transactions
 --------------------------------
-**WARNING:** since transactions will be re-executed in case of conflicts with other ones and can also rollback or retry, all non-transactional code inside an atomic block may be executed more times than expected, or may be executed when **not** expected.
+**WARNING:** since transactions will be re-executed in case of conflicts with others and can also rollback or retry, all non-transactional code inside an atomic block may be executed more times than expected, or may be executed when **not** expected.